zeevedeeptech/matic-docs/docs/develop/wallets/matic-web-wallet/deposit-eth-dai-on-matic.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial explains the easiest way to get funds on [https://matic.opensea.io/](http://matic.opensea.io) so that you can start buying NFT's without any hassles.
+This tutorial explains the easiest way to get funds on [https://matic.opensea.io/](http://matic.opensea.io) so that you can start buying NFT's without any hassle.
 Funds are needed to participate in trading on [https://matic.opensea.io/](http://matic.opensea.io).
 Sell orders can be placed if you have NFT token balance in the NFT categories currently supported on the platform.
-For buying the NFT's, you need to have sufficient DAI/WETH balance on Matic network.
+For buying the NFTs, you need to have sufficient DAI/WETH balance on Matic network.
 These are the only two ERC20 tokens that are currently supported on [https://matic.opensea.io/](http://matic.opensea.io).

-For those who are vey new to L2, its important to understand that Polygon is a sidechain of Ethereum which is built to enhance scalability.
-It takes very less transaction confirmation time and costs very less fees for performing transactions on Polygon.
-But if your funds pre-exist on Ethereum, you have to bring them to Polygon using the PoS bridge that Polygon offers.
+For those who are very new to L2, its important to understand that Polygon is a sidechain of Ethereum which is built to enhance scalability.
+Transaction confirmation times and fees for performing transactions on Polygon are much less than on Ethereum.
+Because of this, if your funds pre-exist on Ethereum you will need to bring them over to Polygon using the PoS bridge that Polygon offers.

 Getting these tokens on the Polygon chain can be done in different ways.